 – Bill Gates

 You can’t run a successful business if you don’t have an absolute and crystal-clear overview of your finances.
-This not only includes monthly and yearly overhead expenses, but also what is owed to you, what’s past due, and what’s not.
-And, make sure within that software you build out a budget so that you can compare it to actual income and expenses, and do monthly and/or yearly comparisons.
+This includes monthly and yearly overhead expenses and what is owed to you, what’s past due, and what’s not.
+Make sure you build a budget within that software to compare it to actual income and expenses and make monthly and/or yearly comparisons.

 As quoted in the article Win or Fail Depends on Defense, “offense gets the glory, but defense wins the game!”
-Sales could be considered the offense, while accounting management is the defense, in this scenario.
+If sales could be considered the offense, the contract negotiations and accounting management are the defense.

 Step into eCommerce

-With the boom in eCommerce due to quarantines and health concerns, any small business with an online presence automatically has an edge.
-Some businesses may already rely heavily on eCommerce, but others may not have online sales as an option at all.
-If you don’t have your own products to sell or digital service that you provide, set up affiliate programs, with Amazon Associates, Walmart, or Commission Junction.
+With the boom in e-commerce due to quarantines and health concerns, any small business with an online presence automatically has an edge.
+Some companies may already rely heavily on e-commerce, but others may not have online sales as an option.
+If you don’t have your products to sell or a digital service that you provide, set up affiliate programs with Amazon Associates, Walmart, or Commission Junction.
 Or set up a white-label turn-key reseller program for domain registration, hosting, and other services.
-White label means you simply add your logo and you’re ready to begin marketing and making money.
+White label means you add your logo and are ready to begin marketing and making money.

-Whatever your industry, strategize to see whether you can add or increase your eCommerce offerings.
-For some companies, these may even become a long-term source of passive income, which can increase your productivity and viability even after the pandemic is over.
+Whatever your industry, strategize to see whether you can add or increase your e-commerce offerings.
+For some companies, these may become a long-term source of passive income, which can increase your productivity and viability even after the pandemic.

 Cut costs and automate with tech investments, while also increasing sales reach